Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

 where the value $\mu_c(\Gamma_c,\bp_c,h_c)$ should be appropriately chosen from formulas (\ref{emuc1}), (\ref{emuc}), (\ref{ecfc1}), or (\ref{ecfc2}). \end{theorem}

 {\bf Proof.} We closely follow the ideas of \cite{Shustin2005}.
-Note that the number (\ref{epw}) counts in how many ways the given curve $(\Gamma,\bp,h)$ can be enhanced to an admissible tropical limit, that is, the tropical limit which matches the given configuration $\bw$ and includes the modification of the extended cuspidal tropical fragment as defined in Section \ref{sec-cfa}, \ref{sec-cfb}, and \ref{sec-cfc}, the modifications along multiple edges outside the cuspidal tropical fragment, and the choice in the conditions to pass through a fixed point in $\bw$.
-Indeed (cf. \cite[Section 2.5.7, 2.5.8, and 2.5.9]{IMS}, \cite[Sections 4 and 5]{M}, and \cite[Section 3.7]{Shustin2005}), following the order determined by the regular orientation of $\Gamma\setminus\bp$, we obtain
+Recall that the number (\ref{epw}) counts in how many ways the given curve $(\Gamma,\bp,h,\widehat g)$ and the point configuration $\bw\subset{\mathfrak X}$ can be enhanced to a PTL, that is, the tropical limit which matches the given configuration $\bw$ and includes the modification along the ordinary and extended edges of $\Gamma$ of weight $>1$ as well as modification of the cuspidal tropical fragment as defined in Sections \ref{nod-mod}, \ref{sec-cfa}, \ref{sec-cfb}, and \ref{sec-cfc}.

-choices for the admissible collections of limit curves including the modifications of the cuspidal fragment.
-The modifications along the bounded edges outside the bounded fragment multiply the latter value by and the choice in the conditions to pass through a given point of $\bw$ provide an additional factor

-Then we apply the patchworking statement in \cite[Theorem 2.4]{Sh} to conclude that an enhanced tropical limit as above lifts to a unique family of curves $C^{(t)}\subset{\mathfrak X}_t\simeq\Tor(P(\Delta))$, $t\in(\C,0)\setminus\{0\}$, (cf. Sections \ref{sec-tl} and \ref{sec-ptl}) such that $C^{(t)}\in V_{\Delta,g}(A_2)$ and $c^{(t)}\supset\bw(t)$ as $t\in(\C,0)\setminus\{0\}$.
+Then we apply the patchworking statement in \cite[Theorem 2.4]{Sh} to conclude that an enhanced tropical limit as above lifts to a unique family of curves $C^{(t)}\subset{\mathfrak X}_t\simeq\Tor(\Delta)$, $t\in(\C,0)\setminus\{0\}$, (cf. Sections \ref{sec-tl} and \ref{sec-ptl}) such that $C^{(t)}\in V_{\Delta,g}(A_2)$ and $C^{(t)}\supset\bw(t)$ as $t\in(\C,0)\setminus\{0\}$.